Jump to a Section

 5.11 Technology Policies

 Please see "Computer Labs and Public Access Computers" in Chapter 6 of the Student Handbook for full details on the computer labs.

 It is recommended to take advantage of the campus Box subscription to back up your files.
-Similar in function to DropBox, Box is located on the web at https://uwmadison.box.com/.
+Similar in function to DropBox, view the UW login for Box.
 It will request your NetID and password to login, and provides personal access to unlimited cloud storage.
 It is perfect for backing all your files while here at the Law School.
 Box also allows files to be cached locally on your computer.

 The Law School’s Digital Print Center (formerly known as the Copy Shop), located on the second floor of the Law building, provides copying service for $0.06 per page (or $0.20 for color).
 The Digital Print Center accepts cash, credit cards and departmental funds.
 Non-circulating library materials must be copied using library photocopiers located in the 5th floor Library Copy Center.
 Full details on library photocopy payment options are in "Scanners, Copiers, and Printers" in Chapter 6 of the Student Handbook.

 There are several computer workstations in the Law Library available to the public (i.e. login free) for legal research purposes.
-More information can be found on the Law Library Computer Workstations page.
+More information can be found on the Law Library Technology FAQs page.

 Wireless access is available throughout the Law School.
 Use either the "UWNet" or "eduroam" wireless network.

 The Tech Staff located in room 2115 are here to facilitate your repairs for your personal computer.
 They’ll quickly diagnose if it is something they can help with directly, or provide more information on the best resource to make your computer operational.
 Campus also provides support through the Division of Information Technology's walk-up support desk at 1210 W. Dayton St., room 1150B.
 More information can be found at UW DoIT Repairs.